industrial-edge/machine-insight/docs/Installation.md

 ## Configure Databus

-The **Databus** acts as MQTT broker and is essential to exchange data between a PLC and the IED via a connector.
+The **Databus** acts as MQTT broker and is essential to exchange data between a PLC and the IED via the SIMATIC S7+ Connector.
 You need to create an user and one or more topics in the Databus configuration, which cover the process data.

 Therefore follow these steps: